MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/network-hub-spoke.md

 ### Azure Route Server

-Azure route server (ARS) is used to dynamically propagate learned routes from AVS and supply Branch-to-Branch connectivity to VPN Gateways.
+Azure Route Server (ARS) is used to dynamically propagate learned routes from AVS and supply Branch-to-Branch connectivity to VPN Gateways.
 VNETs that are peered to the VNET where ARS lives also dynamically learn the routes, making it possible to learn routes from AVS to Hub and Spoke environments in Azure.
-Use cases for Azure route server include:
+Use cases for Azure Route Server include:

 Dynamic route propagation: